 I am also the current Past-President of the Idaho Counseling Association and the Chair-Elect of the Western Region of the American Counseling Association.
 I am passionate about giving back to my profession and helping mentor others.
 I appreciate the many mentors that have helped me get to where I am today, and I hope to be able to do that for others.
 If you have any questions, please reach out.
 I’d love to hear from you.

-For balance in my life, I enjoy hanging out with my husband and three young adult children, petting my two cats, participating in my faith community, eating out, reading fantasy and science fiction books, and playing tennis.
+For fun, I enjoy hanging out with my husband, three adult children, and two cats; participating in my faith community; playing tennis; dancing; and reading (I’m particularly fond of the fantasy genre).
 If you are curious about the program, or have questions about what it is like to live in the Meridian/Boise area, please don’t hesitate to contact me.

 Thus far, my inquisitive nature has laid the foundation for countless life and educational experiences.
 In addition to a Master of Science degree in Experimental Psychology, my curiosity and thirst for knowledge encouraged me to pursue a Master of Counseling degree in Clinical Mental Health and now a Ph.D. in Counselor Education and Counseling.

 Please feel free to contact me if you have any questions about the program!

 Hello there!
 My name is Olivia Ngadjui, and I’m excited to start my second year in the Counselor Education and Counseling doctoral program at Idaho State University!